JohnDunbar21/Java_Practicals/README.md

 ## Week 1

 Contained in the `Practical_1` folder is the code for Week 1.
 It was only a starter folder used to enable version source control.
 The repository is now on GitHub, and is accessed via remote SSH access.

+There are some very basic Java programs in there from RuneStone academy.

+Learned that there is a comment type called the doc-comment denoted by a `/**` and a `*/`.
+These comments are pulled out by the javadoc tool which will then make documentation of a class as a web page.